๐Ÿง€ Wisconsin Eviction Notice Laws

 • Interest: Not required

-• Return Timeline: 21 days after tenant vacates
+• Return Timeline: 21 days after the tenant vacates and returns keys

 โ“ Wisconsin Eviction FAQ